twks-cohort/nine-lab-platform-eks-base/README.md

 AWS releases regular eks-optimized aws linux 2 version updates.
 This is for all the usual reasons - upgrade and refinements to al2, security patches, kublet updates, etc. Each time the terraform plan is applied will result in a terraform taint of the managed node group so that the latest ami version will be used in a rolling update of nodes.

-To perform a ami-refresh-only release, update the last ami-refresh-only date below, push and do patch version update release.
+To perform a ami-latest-only release, update the last ami-latest-only date below, push and do patch version update release.

-__Last ami-refresh-only release date__: 03-10-2022
+__ami-latest-only release date__: 03-10-2022

 **upgrade kubernetes and addon version**